DM-GY-6063-2024F-B-zb656/midterm/README.md

 - Realized that for shapes I want to be rectangular, no masking needs to be done.
 Masked the roof with triangle mask but I want to make it look nicer.
 - Fixed the mask so the roof image displays higher res.
 I'd like to change the roof image perhaps to better match what a farmhouse roof would look like.
 But I need to find a good image for that.
 Changing images later is simple though as long as I have the right masking set up.

+- I think I can use `tint()` to make images transparent?
+If I put `tint(255, 0)` I think that makes the image fully transparent and `tint(255,128)` half-transparent.
+So I could set up mapping/if statement situation much like the sky gradient to make images become more and less transparent to flow between each other?

+-Made the hill masks by creating the hills thru ellipses and triangles to get the angles I wanted and then making those into transparent masks.
+I have the masking itself working, but I'm not satisfied with the pictures yet.

+TO-DO:
+1. Make rock into a mask and add the rock image.
+2. Create 3 or 4 pools of blood that transition between eachother.
+Perhaps across each hour, so with 4 pools it can be divided into 15 minute chunks.
+Can use `millis()` instead of time.